 Johns Hopkins, and researchers and bioethicists worldwide, have learned a great deal from examination of these issues.
+Though the collection and use of Henrietta Lacks’ cells in research was an acceptable and legal practice in the 1950s, such a practice would not happen today without the patient’s consent.
 We are deeply committed to ensuring the appropriate protection and care of medical information related to Henrietta Lacks and her family.
 In 2013, Johns Hopkins worked with members of the family and the National Institutes of Health (NIH) to help broker an agreement that requires scientists to receive permission to use Henrietta Lacks’ genetic blueprint, or to use HeLa cells in NIH funded research.

 The committee tasked with deciding who can use HeLa cells now includes two members of the Lacks family.
 The medical research community has also made significant strides in improving research practices, in part thanks to the lessons learned from Henrietta Lacks’ story.

 The table below demonstrates the significant shift in biomedical practices between the time when Henrietta Lacks was treated and today.

 |Informed Consent||There was no established practice for informing or obtaining consent from cell or tissue donors.||Johns Hopkins and other medical research centers maintain strict patient consent processes for those who donate tissue and cellular materials for research.|

 |Collecting Patient Samples for Research||It was common practice at Johns Hopkins to collect tissue samples from cervical cancer patients, regardless of race or socio-economic status.||Today, any request for samples for research purposes would fall under regulatory and legal standards, and the oversight of an Institutional Review Board (IRB).|